Vernonia School District 47J v. Acton: Opinion of the court

-Urinalysis intrudes upon a person's privacy in two ways.
+Urinalysis may intrude upon a person's privacy in two ways.
 First, the subject is monitored while providing the actual sample.
 In the case of the Vernonia policy, boys were visually monitored from behind while providing the sample, while girls were monitored aurally from outside a closed stall.
 The Court considered this a "negligible" intrusion on the subject's privacy interest.
 Second, the test discloses personal information concerning "the state of the subject's body and the materials he has ingested."
 But the school was testing only for the use of drugs, not whether the student was diabetic or pregnant.
 The results of the test were disclosed only to a small group of school officials and not to law enforcement.
 And although the Vernonia policy required students to disclose prescription drugs the student was taking in advance, the Court was unwilling to assume that the school district would misuse the medical information disclosed to it by student-athletes.
 The Court thus concluded that the invasion of privacy was "not significant."

 By contrast, the schools' interest in deterring drug use among students was truly important.
 Drug use has a more deleterious effect on adolescents than on adults.
 The "effects of a drug-infested school are visited not just upon the users, but upon the entire student body and faculty, as the educational process is disrupted."
 Drug use by student-athletes, moreover, increases the risk of injury during sporting events themselves.
 The Vernonia student-athletes were the leaders of the drug culture at the school; it was "self-evident" to the Court that "a drug problem largely fueled by the 'role model' effect of athletes' drug use, and particular danger to athletes, is effectively addressed by making sure that athletes do not use drugs."
-Acton argued that a less intrusive policy would require some individualized suspicion before testing a student for drugs, but the Court observed that the Fourth Amendment's reasonableness requirement did not demand the use of the least intrusive means to achieve the government's aims.
+The students argued that a less intrusive policy would require some individualized suspicion before testing a student for drugs, but the Court observed that the Fourth Amendment's reasonableness requirement did not demand the use of the least intrusive means to achieve the government's aims.
 Thus, the Vernonia policy was a reasonable search under the Fourth Amendment.